Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/02-super_sampling_rate_fir/DualStreamSSR/README.md

 };
 ```

 The template contains two more boolean parameters: `DiscardSample`and `SwapRead`.
-These parameters provide control overe whether or not the computation is started at sample 1 or 2 (`DiscardSample`), and whether the stream read should start with Stream 0 or Stream 1 (`SwapRead`).
+These parameters provide control over whether or not the computation is started at sample 1 or 2 (`DiscardSample`), and whether the stream read should start with Stream 0 or Stream 1 (`SwapRead`).

 ```C++
 template <int NSamples,int ShiftAcc,bool DiscardSample,bool SwapRead>